 He stood.
 “This is getting unbearable!”

 “Don’t leave.
-You—you will be sorry if you dare to,” she said over her shoulder and went out to see the baby after he sat back.
+You—you will be sorry if you dare to,” she spoke over her shoulder and went out.

-Coral, calm in the house help’s hands, stared aimlessly at his mother with his big eyes.
-She sent the nanny away, asking her to come back later in the evening, and went back to the bedroom with the
+Thomas, calm in the house help’s hands, stared aimlessly at his mother with his big eyes.
+She sent the nanny away, asking her to come back later in the evening, then returned to the bedroom with

-Just then, it started raining.
-The thunder billowed, and lightning struck.
-She sat in the armchair with Coral, eyes fixed on Justin.
+Lightning struck and the thunder bellowed.
+She sat in the armchair with Thomas in her hands, eyes fixed on Justin.
 Going over her life, she wouldn’t understand its meaning.
-Envy
+Envy for the dead

-for the dead possessed her soul, making her revel at the thought of committing suicide.
+possessed her soul, making her revel at the thought of committing suicide.
 This was the best way out of her position.
-For a moment, she pitied Justin, picturing the look of horror on
+For a moment, she pitied Justin, picturing the look of horror on his face when

-things ran in Gisela’s mind.
+things ran through her mind.
 She thought about God and the afterlife.

 As a little child growing up, it’d been implanted in her heart people who committed suicide went to hell.
 This didn’t scare her anymore.
 What difference would it make?
 She’d be moving from one hell